r-grandorder/tri-hermes/en/pages/atlantis.md

 All hams, move out!

 **All:**
-(He flubbed it! ! ! )
+(He flubbed it!!! )

 **Goredolf:**
 ......

 **Goredolf:**
-All hands, move out! ! !
+All hands, move out!!!

 **Goredolf:**
 Well?
 What are you all waiting for?
 Come on, before I leave you behind!